Boeing Starliner: Background

 As the Space Shuttle program drew to a close, NASA sought to foster the development of new spaceflight capabilities.
 Departing from the traditional model of government-owned and operated spacecraft, NASA proposed a different approach: companies would own and operate spacecraft while NASA would act as a customer, purchasing flights as needed.
 NASA offered funding to support the development of these new vehicles, but unlike previous cost-plus contracts these new contracts would be fixed-price, placing the financial risk of cost overruns on the companies themselves.

 Boeing had an extensive history of developing vehicles for space exploration, having built the first stage (S-IC) of the Saturn V rockets, assembling the Lunar Roving Vehicles, and serving as the prime contractor for the US Orbital Segment of the ISS since 1993.
-With this record and deep expertise, Boeing was seen as well-positioned to compete for the commercial spaceflight contracts.
+Hence, Boeing was suitable for the commercial spaceflight contracts.

 In 2010, Boeing unveiled its entry into NASA's Commercial Crew Program competition: the CST-100.
 The company received initial funding of $18 million in the first round of the Commercial Crew Development (CCDev 1) program to support Starliner's development.
 Additionally, United Launch Alliance, a joint venture between Boeing and Lockheed Martin, secured $6.7 million to develop the Emergency Detection System to allow its Atlas V rocket to be human-rated to launch Starliner.
 At the time, Boeing expressed optimism that the Starliner could be operational as early as 2015, contingent upon timely approvals and funding.

 In October 2011, NASA announced that the Orbiter Processing Facility-3 at Kennedy Space Center would be leased to Boeing for manufacture and test of Starliner, through a partnership with Space Florida.

 Over the next three years, NASA held three more rounds of development funding, awarding Boeing $92.3 million under CCDev 2 in 2011, $460 million under the Commercial Crew integrated Capability (CCiCap) program in 2012, and $9.9 million under the Certification Products Contract (CPC) in 2013.